Anshtyagi007-ux/PRODIGY_WD_02/README.md

-# PRODIGY_WD_02
- 🕒 Stopwatch Timer Web App  A clean and responsive stopwatch web application built using HTML, CSS, and JavaScript.
-Includes start, pause, reset, and lap features with a modern UI.
-Created by Ansh Tyagi.!
+# 🕒 Stopwatch Timer Web App

+A modern and minimalistic stopwatch web application built using *HTML, **CSS, and **JavaScript*.
+It includes all basic stopwatch features along with a stylish user interface.

+## 🔧 Features

+- ✅ Start, Pause, and Reset functionality
+- ⏱ Record lap times
+- 📱 Fully responsive design (works on mobile and desktop)
+- 🎨 Blurred gradient background with clean layout
+- 💡 Simple and lightweight – no frameworks or libraries